walkerdb/dsc_workshops/web_scraping/readme.md

 data = requests.get("https://github.com")
 ```

-Since we're consciensious scrapers, we should identify where these requests are coming from.
+Since we're consciensious scrapers, we should also identify where these requests are coming from.
 This is pretty straightforward:

 ```python
 headers = {"user-agent": "Name of your scraper"}  # you can call this whatever you want